hmcts/opal-frontend/src/app/components/govuk/govuk-footer/readme.md

 ---

-This `README.md` explains how to use and configure the `govuk-footer` component, including its inputs for the license and copyright information【127†source】.
+This `README.md` explains how to use and configure the `govuk-footer` component, including its inputs for the license and copyright information.